DataDog/datadog-agent/docs/beta/upgrade.md

 A script is available to automatically install or upgrade the new Agent.
-It will set up the repos and install the package for you; in case of upgrade, the import tool will also search for an existing `datadog.conf` file and will try to read Agent and checks configurations from a prior version and move it to the new format and path.
+It will set up the repos and install the package for you; in case of upgrade, the import tool will also search for an existing `datadog.conf` from a prior version and will convert Agent and checks configurations according to the new file format and filesystem layout.

 #### To Upgrade